lalitmee/comments-and-replies/README.md

 3. user can edit the comment and the reply

+- user will be allowed to only edit the comment not the name of the user
 - editing will happen in place

 4. application's data will be saved in the local storage